Southwest makes executive changes with an eye on succession

-DALLAS (AP) — Southwest Airlines is making changes in the front office that could offer clues as to who will eventually succeed Gary Kelly as CEO and chairman.
+DALLAS (AP) — Southwest Airlines Co. is making changes in the front office that could offer clues as to who will eventually succeed Gary Kelly as CEO and chairman.

-The company said Tuesday that it promoted Thomas Nealon, 55, to president.
-He is a former Southwest board member and chief information officer who rejoined the company a year ago in a strategy job.
+The company said Tuesday that it promoted Thomas Nealon, 55, to president, a title that Kelly had held.
+Nealon is a former Southwest chief information officer and board member who rejoined the company a year ago in a strategy job.

-Nealon and Michael Van de Ven, also 55 and the airline’s chief operating officer, will both report to Kelly.
+Nealon and Michael Van de Ven, also 55 and the airline’s chief operating officer, will both report to Kelly, who has led the Dallas-based airline for 12 years.
+Kelly described the arrangement as a three-headed office of the CEO.

-Southwest made several other changes in the executive ranks, but the announcement seemed to elevate Nealon and Van de Ven above other possible successors to Kelly, 61, who has led the Dallas-based airline for 12 years.
+Southwest does not have a mandatory retirement age for executives.
+Kelly, 61, said he plans to stay on for several more years.
+But, he added, “I’m not getting any younger” and said he didn’t want to leave the company unprepared to pick a successor.

 Most Read Stories